-An important part of the DoSER program’s work is to engage more scientists in the science and religion dialogue.
-Neuroscience, astronomy, and genetics are just a few of the subjects on which scientific and religious perspectives may diverge, yet many scientists are unclear about how the concerns of the religious public relate to their work.
-The rising tension between science and society along with the growing voice of “scientific atheism” indicate that increased understanding and participation by the scientific community is vital.
+As a program of the AAAS, DoSER seeks to provide support to scientists as they engage in dialogue with their colleagues, students, and the public.
+Neuroscience, astronomy, human origins, and genetics are a few of the subject areas relevant to both scientific and religious perspectives, yet many scientists are unclear about how the concerns of the religious public relate to their work.

-DoSER is producing a range of resources to provide scientists with information and insights into how the religious public views science.
-This project aims to enable scientists to better address religionrelated questions from students and the public, and how to present research in ways that are sensitive to religion-related concerns.
+Thus DoSER is producing a range of resources to provide scientists with information and insights into how the religious public views science.
+The aim is to equip scientists to better address questions about science and ethics from students, religious communities, and the general public, and to help them present research in ways that are sensitive to their interests and concerns.